 Once your application is approved by McGill University, you will be sent email confirming your McGill ID and the steps you will need to follow to register for the course(s) you have been approved to take in the specified term.
 Students register using an on-line student information system called Minerva.
 If the course you are interested in has a required pre-requisite, or requires departmental approval, you must contact the McGill University department responsible for the course.

 - Make sure you are aware of the course add/drop or withdrawal deadlines as they will affect whether you get charged tuition at your home institution or not.

-The confirmation of registration status for each course will be updated on the CREPUQ form as of the add/drop deadline in the specified term.
+The confirmation of registration status for each course will be updated on the CREPUQ form shortly following the add/drop deadline in the specified term.
 Your home university will access your registration status on the CREPUQ form and assess your tuition accordingly.
 Incoming students do not pay tuition for their inter-university transfer course(s) at McGill.
 All fees are charged at their home university.
-If you receive a bill from McGill University, you will need to notify by iut [at] mcgill.ca (email).
+If you receive a bill from McGill University, you will need to notify Enrolment Services by iut [at] mcgill.ca (email).

 You will have access to a McGill transcript, which will reflect your status as an Inter-University Transfer student, as well as the course(s) you are registered in.
 At the end of the term, once grades are submitted, they will also reflect on your transcript.

 - To view your transcript, login to Minerva and go to: Student Menu->Student Records Menu->View Your Unofficial Transcript